FACTBOX-Coronavirus hits Christmas holiday plans across Europe

-Dec 17 (Reuters) - Governments across Europe are trying to navigate between avoiding spreading the coronavirus over the Christmas holiday season and allowing people to celebrate with family and friends.
+Dec 18 (Reuters) - Governments across Europe are trying to navigate between avoiding the spread of the coronavirus over the Christmas holiday season and allowing people to celebrate with family and friends.

 Here are measures that will be adopted for year-end festivities by some European countries: